MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-report-add-filter.md

 ---
 # Add a filter to a report in Power BI

-This article explains how to add a page filter, visualization filter, report filter, or drillthrough filter to a report in Power BI.
+This article explains how to add a visualization filter, page filter, report filter, or drillthrough filter to a report in Power BI.
 You need to be able to edit a report to add filters.
-The examples in this article are in the Power BI service.
-The steps are almost identical in Power BI Desktop.
+The examples in this article are in the Power BI service, and the steps are almost identical in Power BI Desktop.

 After you add filters, you can [format the filters in your Power BI reports](power-bi-report-filter.md) to act the way you want, and look like the rest of the report.